Orchids are tropical plants that rarely get yellow leaves. Preparatory care saves the plant from sudden and severe foliage discoloration.

 Orchids come in evergreen and deciduous varieties, with individual plants living for 15-20 years before giving up to old age.

-For deciduous Orchids, it’s normal for their leaves and flowers to turn yellow and fall in winter.
+For the deciduous type, it’s normal for the Orchid flower and leaves to turn yellow and fall in winter.

-Similarly, Orchid bottom leaves turning yellow indicates the plant is beginning to shed spent foliage and space for new leaves.
+But, Orchid leaves turning yellow at the base indicates the plant is beginning to shed spent foliage and space for new leaves.

 Additionally, Orchids stay dormant between blooming seasons and look miserable with droopy and yellow foliage.